• Features

 Page targeting options:

-Note: Page targeting uses AND logic, meaning all URL conditions must match for the popup to display.
+Note: Page targeting uses AND logic.
+This means all URL conditions must match for the Shopify popup to display.

 In Frequency settings, choose intervals: